 Ready for the Digital Future?

-Universities and competence centers focus on the application of new technologies; robots, artificial intelligence, and the Internet of Things are a mainstay in the news.
-But are we ready for the digital future?
+Artificial intelligence, virtual reality, self-driving cars, robots, and the Internet of Things are a mainstay in the news, but are we ready for the digital future?
 Do we have the necessary skills to take full advantage of new technologies?
-Or is digitalization and digital transformation just a normal process that began decades ago and will have few dramatic consequences?

 A Film by Manuel Stagars